akshq96/discord-bot/README.md

 ### Headless Mode

-To run the browser in headless mode (no visible window), modify the script:
+To run the browser in headless mode, modify the script:

 ```python
 scraper = DiscordScraper(headless=True)